Skip past navigation to main part of page

 Replicate Weights

 Replicate weights have been provided for users to calculate standard errors that take into account the complex sample design of the HILDA Survey.
-These weights can be used by the SAS GREGWT macro, the STATA ‘svy jackknife’ commands (more detail is provided below on Calculating Standard Errors), or you can write your own routine to use these weights.
-As of Release 6, weights for 45 replicate groups are provided.
+These weights can be used by the SAS GREGWT macro, the STATA ‘svy jackknife’ commands (more detail is provided below in the section on calculating standard errors), or you can write your own routine to use these weights.
+Weights for 45 replicate groups are provided.

 Weights Provided on the Data Files

-Irrespective of the changes made to the construction of the weights, some changes are expected to the weights with each new release.
+Irrespective of the modifications made in how the weights are constructed, some changes are expected to the weights with each new release.
 There are three reasons for this.
 Firstly, corrections may be made to age and sex variables when these are confirmed with individuals in subsequent wave interviews.
 Secondly, the benchmarks are updated from time to time.
 Thirdly, duplicate or excluded people in the sample may be identified after the release (very occasionally).

 File Weights Description